kianorr/kianorr.github.io/content/english/posts/trading-cards.md

 in his BPSF presentations (kinda vaporwave).
 {{< figure align=center src="/lapd_card.png" title="C2W final design" caption="" width="300">}}

-I think you can buy the whole deck [here](https://www.makeplayingcards.com/sell/marketplace/fusion-trading-cards-2024.html) (Oak was the one in charge of eveverything).
+I think you can buy the whole deck [here](https://www.makeplayingcards.com/sell/marketplace/fusion-trading-cards-2024.html) (Oak was the one in charge of everything).